-The centers for disease control and prevention simplifies the number of calories burned by cycling into 3.5-7 calories per minute for cycling between 5-9 mph on level terrain and more than 7 calories per minute for anything faster or steeper (1).
-In reality there are tools to make more precise estimations.
+The first one is burning 3.5-7 calories per minute for cycling between 5-9 mph on level terrain.
+Secondly, they mention you can burn more than 7 calories per minute for anything faster or steeper (1).

-To put these estimations into perspective, 100 grams of boiled potatoes contains about 87 calories (3).
+Additionally, if you don’t know what effects you can expect from these numbers, 100 grams of boiled potatoes contain about 87 calories (3).